Valley Sanitary Relief Phase III (13444)

 Project Facts

-• MSD Project Clear will replace approximately 5,500 feet of wastewater pipe
+• MSD Project Clear will replace approximately 5,500 feet of wastewater pipe.

 What can residents expect?

-At this time, MSD Project Clear anticipates the contractor will primarily construct the project by digging through the surface of the ground in a process known as “open-cut” construction.
-As with any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
-The pictures above depict what a neighborhood will look like before, during, and after a typical project.
+This project will be constructed by digging through the surface of the ground in a process known as “open-cut” construction.
+The pictures above depict what a neighborhood will look like before, during and after a typical open-cut project.

-After all new sewer pipes are installed, the contractor will restore the construction site according to all easement agreements and local and District requirements.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.